openssl/openssl/README.md

 ### Key exchange mechanisms

-Currently, only Frodo, Sike503, Sike751, Newhope, and NTRU are supported.
-Others will be added when OQS is updated.
+Currently, only sike503/751, sidh503/751, frodo(640/976)(aes/cshake), bike(1/2/3)l(1/3/5) are supported.
+Others will be added as OQS is updated.

 ### Authentication mechanisms

 Currently, only picnicL1FS, qteslaI, qteslaIIIsize, qteslaIIIspeed are supported.
-Others will be added when OQS is updated.
+Others will be added as OQS is updated.

 Building on Linux and macOS
 ---------------------------